mfiers/Moa/doc/markdown/introduction.md

 * Additional helper scripts; several of the template files require helper scripts that are part of the moa package.

-* Couchdb interface; Moa is able to store information on each job in a couchdb.
-See chapter XX.

 ## Example session

-To really understand how to use Moa, and how easy it is to do so, a sample session will be helpful.
+The best way to understand how to use Moa is a sample session.

 We'll start by creating directories to hold the data and analysis
 structure: